President Trump Offers Support To Calif. GOP Candidates On Primary Day

 Cox, the leading Republican candidate, is running against Lt.
 Gov. Gavin Newsom, the frontrunner, as well as former Los Angeles Mayor Antonio Villaraigosa, both Democrats.

-California Primary Election: What You Need To Know
+CALIFORNIA PRIMARY: What You Need To Know

 In California’s primary system, the top two vote-getters move on to the general election, regardless of party.
 The latest poll by the Berkeley Institute of Government Studies May 31 had Newsom garnering 33 percent of the vote, Cox with 20 percent and Villaraigosa trailing with 13 percent.